-Unofficial Withdrawal: When a student fails to earn a passing grade in at least one course in a given semester, it is the institution's responsibility to determine if this fits the definition of an "unofficial withdrawal."
+Unofficial Withdrawal: When the student fails to earn a passing grade in at least one course during a given term, it is the Office of Student Financial Assistance's responsibility to determine if this fits the definition of an "unofficial withdrawal".
 Grades of AU, F, W, NB, NC, and NP indicate unsatisfactory completion of courses for financial aid purposes.
-(Courses with a status of I and DF grades are not considered withdrawals, as academically-related activity is still in-progress.)
-In cases of unofficial withdrawal, the student receives more aid than he/she was eligible for, based on the percent of the term completed.
-Until the calculation of the correct amount is completed, an "Unofficial Withdrawal Hold," will be placed on the student's account, preventing disbursement of subsequent, semester financial aid funds.
+(Courses with a status of I and DF grades are not considered withdrawals, because academically-related activity is still in-progress).
+In cases of unofficial withdrawal, the student received more aid than he/she was eligible for, based on the percentage of the term completed.
+Until the calculation of the correct amount is completed, an "Unofficial Withdrawal Hold," will be placed on the student account, preventing disbursement of future financial aid funds.

 Types of Financial Aid Holds

 "Drop Before Census" Hold: A hold will be placed on the UAOnline account, preventing future financial aid disbursements, for a student who received federal financial aid in a term and dropped all classes prior to the add/drop deadline (i.e. census date).
 For a student who is otherwise eligible for financial aid (i.e. no SAP issues, etc), the "Drop Before Census" hold will remain in place until the add/drop deadline (i.e. census date) has passed and then be automatically removed.
 Financial aid for commenced courses will be released based on student eligibility at the time enrollment has "locked" on the census date.

 "Unofficial Withdrawal" Hold: A hold will be placed on the UAOnline account, preventing future financial aid disbursements, for a student who fails to earn a passing grade in at least one course in a given term.
 This hold will remain in place until the recalculation of federal financial aid eligibility has been completed.